All Episodes

 Ed Copley, probably AP.

-One billion people will die of tobacco-related diseases this century, unless governments in rich and poor countries alike get serious about preventing smoking.
+1 billion people will die of tobacco-related diseases this century unless governments in rich and poor countries alike get serious about preventing smoking, according to World Health Organization experts, make the statement today.

-Douglas Betcher, head of the tobacco free initiative, said, hell, I gained weight just reading this story, folks.
+Douglas Becher, head of the Tobacco-Free Initiative, said, hell, I gained weight just reading this story, folks.

 I got so stressed out over this.